nishaaanth2/NFT-Lens/README.md

 # NFT-Lens
+An iOS App,
-Scans the shown image and returns simalar NFTs as result.
+Objective: Scans the shown image and returns simalar NFTs and it's details as result.